aziflaj/aziflaj.github.io/_posts/2015-02-15-v-for-vagrant.md

 $ vagrant up
 {% endhighlight %}

-This will make Vagrant to start creating the environment.
+This will make Vagrant start creating the environment.
 <p>
 <i>Keep in mind that this environment that is being created is nothing more than a virtual machine, so it needs a software such as <a href="https://www.virtualbox.org/">VirtualBox</a> or any other similar to work.</i>
 </p>